Get into the holiday spirit with a visit to 19 free light displays near Vancouver.

 Maple Ridge Free Christmas Light Displays

 Activities: Downtown Maple Ridge turns into a magical wonderland of lights and outdoor activities with a feel of an old-fashioned Christmas Village.
-Take a walk through Memorial Peace Park to see the light tunnel, decorated trees, hear festive music and more.
+Take a walk through Memorial Peace Park to see the light tunnel and decorated trees, hear festive music and more.
+Admission: Free

 Free Surrey Light Displays

-Activities: Santa and Mrs. Claus host the event, which includes the lighting of Surrey’s 60-foot Christmas tree, followed by entertainment from a variety of local performers, dance groups, choirs and more.
+Activities: Santa and Mrs. Claus host the event, which includes the lighting of Surrey’s 60-foot Christmas tree.
+Entertainment from a variety of local performers, dance groups, choirs, and more follows.
 Be sure to visit the Holiday Market.

 Children can enjoy free pictures with Santa, free hot chocolate, free holiday cookie kits, Kids Crafts, magical light and holiday displays, as well as illuminated swings and teeter totters.